Webhooks overview¶

 | Dead-letter | After 7th failure |

 After 6 retries (7 total attempts: initial + 6 retries) failing, the delivery moves to dead-letter.
-You can replay individual dead-letter deliveries from the developer console.
+Dead-lettered deliveries can be replayed individually.

 When we don't retry¶